Rod Serling: Night Gallery

 In 1969, NBC aired a television film pilot for a new series, Night Gallery, written by Serling.
 Set in a dimly lit museum after hours, the pilot film featured Serling (as on-camera host) playing the curator, who introduced three tales of the macabre, unveiling canvases that would appear in the subsequent story segments.
 Its brief first season (consisting of only six episodes) was rotated with three other shows airing in the same time slot; this wheel show was entitled Four in One.
 The series generally focused more on horror and suspense than The Twilight Zone did.
 On the insistence of the producer Jack Laird, Night Gallery also began including brief comedic "blackout" sketches during its second season, which Serling greatly disdained.
 He stated "I thought they [the blackout sketches] distorted the thread of what we were trying to do on Night Gallery.
 I don't think one can show Edgar Allan Poe and then come back with Flip Wilson for 34 seconds.
 I just don't think they fit."

 No longer wanting the burden of an executive position, Serling sidestepped an offer to retain creative control of content, a decision he would come to regret.
 Although discontented with some of the scripts and creative choices of Jack Laird, Serling continued to submit his work and ultimately wrote over a third of the series' scripts.
 By season three, however, many of his contributions were being rejected or heavily altered.
 Night Gallery was cancelled in 1973.
 NBC later combined episodes of the short-lived paranormal series The Sixth Sense with Night Gallery, in order to increase the number of episodes available in syndication.
 Serling was reportedly paid $100,000 to film introductions for these repackaged episodes.

 Other television

-After The Twilight Zone was canceled, Serling wrote an unsuccessful western television series called The Loner, which ran from the fall of 1965 to April 1966.
-CBS asked Serling to have more action and less character interaction.
-He refused to comply, even though the show had received poor reviews and low ratings.

 In a stylistic departure from his earlier work, Serling briefly hosted the first version of the game show Liar's Club in 1969.

 In the 1970s, Serling appeared in television commercials for Ford, Radio Shack, Ziebart and the Japanese automaker Mazda.
 He also made occasional acting appearances, all in material he didn't write.
-Serling appears as a version of himself (but named "Mr. Zone") in a comedic bit on The Jack Benny Program; he appears in a 1962 episode of the short-lived sitcom Ichabod and Me in the role of Eugene Hollinfield; and in a 1972 episode of the crime drama Ironside entitled "Bubble, Bubble, Toil, and Murder" (which also featured a young Jodie Foster), in which he plays a small role as the proprietor of an occult magic shop.
+Serling appears as a version of himself (but named "Mr. Zone") in a comedic bit on The Jack Benny Program; he appears in a 1962 episode of the short-lived sitcom Ichabod and Me in the role of reclusive counterculture novelist Eugene Hollinfield; and in a 1972 episode of the crime drama Ironside entitled "Bubble, Bubble, Toil, and Murder" (which also featured a young Jodie Foster), in which he plays a small role as the proprietor of an occult magic shop.